GOVTNZ/print-ready/README.md

 ## Live Demo
-These pages and their assets are in the /example directory
+These pages and their assets are in the /example directory.
+Only the print view changes the screen view is identical.

 Examples:
 * Basic webpage without PrintReady [TODO link]
 * Basic webpage with PrintReady applied [TODO link]

+### View the Printed Pages in your browser

+Toggle between Print and Screen Views either by opening the print preview dialog (press `Ctrl + P` or `Command + P` on macOS) or by using your browser's Developer Tools and toggling between Print and Screen rendering.

 ## Get started
 The [PrintReady repository](https://github.com/GOVTNZ/print-ready/) should be  to be **downloaded or cloned** from GitHub, with the files described below then **copied and pasted** into your web project.
 The instructions below assume this method of integration.